cf-platform-eng/tsmgr-samples/Sample-Bind-Templates.md

-KSM Sample Bind
+Tanzu Service Manager Sample Bind

-Sample bind yaml for products not otherwise included in ksm-samples
+Sample bind yaml for products not otherwise included in tsmgr-samples